Your privacy matters

 Who We Are

 The organisation responsible for processing your personal information is The CDA Group Limited (CDA).
-This means that we are a data controller under the General Data Protection Regulation (also known as the GDPR).
+This means that we are a data controller under the UK General Data Protection Regulation (also known as the UK GDPR).
 Our registration number with the Information Commissioner’s Office is Z4998550.

 Our address is:

 The CDA Group Ltd

 CDA is a UK-based manufacturer of kitchen appliances, sinks and taps and is a wholly owned subsidiary of the Amica Group based in Wronki, Poland.